hossammourad/unsplash-app/README.md

 ### `npm run cypress-open`

-Launches Cypress GUI so you can run the Cypress tests manually
+Launches Cypress GUI so you can run the Cypress tests manually<br>
+Note: the app should be running before running the Cypress tests.

 ### `npm run cypress-run`

-Runs Cypress tests in CLI mode
+Runs Cypress tests in CLI mode<br>
+Note: the app should be running before running the Cypress tests.

 ### `npm run build`